How to survive being lost at sea

 When stranded during the day your boat will create a shadow under the water which will attract fish and other animals.
 Small fish will take cover in the shadow and will in turn attract bigger fish looking to eat them.
 Using a fishing hook to catch any kind of fish will give you enough bait to go after the bigger ones, but getting that first one might be tricky.
 Survival fishing kits almost never come with any kind of bait other than spinners or fake fish lures, something that may have difficulty attracting a fish on its own.

 If at sea for long enough the bottom of the boat will attract plant life and can create its own mini-ecosystem.
-There have been many people stranded at sea for long enough that reported the same fish would follow their boat around in the shade, even when floating hundreds of miles.
-This food source should not be overfished and the smaller catches should be used as bait to catch something more substantial, as living off the small shadow dwelling fish alone wouldn’t be sustainable for very long.
+There have been many people stranded at sea for long enough that they reported how the same fish would follow their boat around in the shade, even when floating hundreds of miles.
+This food source should not be overfished and the smaller catches should be used as bait to catch something more substantial, as living off the small shadow-dwelling fish alone wouldn’t be sustainable for very long.

 Keep out the sun and keep dry